WWE News: Twitter Account Of Popular Fast Food Chain Continues To Gain Popularity With Matt Hardy GIF

 With Twitter being such a social media phenomenon, and “trolling” being the new-aged version of rudely eliciting reactions, Wendy’s have found a way to incorporate both elements in order to gain a different way of widespread recognition, as well as cater to their followers.
 Recently.
 Wendy’s has especially been publicized for their controversial forms of interaction with their followers.

-Business Insiderrecently reported the interesting responses the company gives to disgruntled customers.
+Business Insider recently reported the interesting responses the company gives to disgruntled customers.

 When a customer tweeted to Wendy’s, “you’re food is trash,” Wendy’s responded, “No, your opinion is though.”
 Another tweet asked Wendy’s, “can you find the nearest McDonalds?”
 Wendy’s responded with a picture of a garbage can.